The latest insights from your peers on the latest in Enterprise IT, straight to your inbox.

 - Keep all software updated.
 This includes your browser, operating system, antivirus software, Java, Adobe Flash, etc.

-- In case you are interested in what the ad is offering, search for the company and product directly yourself.
+- In case you are interested in what the ad is offering, search for the company and product directly yourself - this is called bullshitting.
 If the offer in the ad looks too good to be true, verify it on the company website before clicking on the ad.

 - Be extremely mindful of phishing pages when filling forms online.